bernomone/SoftActorCritic-ReinforcementLearning/.ipynb_checkpoints/README-checkpoint.md

 - Christodoulou, Petros.
 "Soft actor-critic for discrete action settings." arXiv preprint arXiv:1910.07207 (2019).

-This implementation works with all the Open AI Gym Environments having a discrete action set.
+This implementation works with all the Open AI Gym Environments having a discrete action set, but right now it plays **Space Invaders**.

 # How to use it?